bberka/netproxy/readme.md

 - *protocol* : The protocol to forward. `tcp`,`udp`, or `any`.
 - *forwardIp* : The ip the traffic will be forwarded to.
 - *forwardPort* : The port the traffic will be forwarded to.
+- *MaxConnectionLimit* : Number of connection limit.
+If 0 or not exists, no limit applied.
+- *ConnectionLimitPerIp* : Number of connections allowed from a single Ip Address.
+If 0 or not exists, no limit applied.
+- *RequireConnectionToPort* : In a case where it is required to have a connection established to a proxy port before connecting to another.